 Since the Immersion Retreat, I have started the private practice God put on my heart.
 My specialties are in working with women with disordered eating, body concerns, and other health issues, including one of the most common causes of infertility—PCOS.
 I offer nutrition counseling and one-on-one yoga-inspired movement.
 I also love to write, and God allows me to use this passion through different avenues.
 God is calling me to focus on helping other women right now as I trust Him to grow our family in His time; however, this will look.
 Knowing I have God’s presence with me, and this new community of prayer warriors behind me gives me the courage I need as I step out into God’s calling on my life.

-The enrollment deadline for the next Holy Yoga Instructor training is August 31st and I can’t express to you enough how life changing and life giving this training and immersion experience was for me.
+The enrollment deadline for the next Holy Yoga Instructor Training is starting soon and I can’t express to you enough how life changing and life giving this training and immersion experience was for me.
 Check it out today and connect with an Enrollment Specialists to see how you can be a part of this amazing community!